PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 =============================================

-If “Auto-save” is on (which is the default; see :ref:`preferences`), most changes to your corpus (adding words, tiers, etc.) will be saved automatically and will be available the next time you load the corpus in PCT.
+If “Auto-save” is on (which is the default; see :ref:`preferences`), most changes to your corpus (adding a feature system, words, tiers, etc.) will be saved automatically and will be available the next time you load the corpus in PCT.
 Some changes are not automatically saved (removing or editing word entries), even if Auto-save is on, to prevent inadvertant loss of information.